KeaganSuah/Themepark_Website/README.md

 ### Team Contribution
 - Both team members contributed effectively, with clear task assignments and timely completion of their sections.
 The result was a well-integrated and high-quality website.

-## Tools Used
-### Tools Used
-- **GitHub**: For version control and collaboration.
-- **Visual Studio Code (VSCode)**: For code editing, with live server and formatting extensions.
-- **W3C Validator**: For checking HTML and CSS files for errors.
-- **Generative AI**: Could have assisted with code improvements and debugging, but the project was completed successfully with less use of it.

 ## Conclusion
 The Theme Park Website project provided a valuable learning experience in web development and teamwork.
 By dividing roles effectively and leveraging HTML and CSS skills, the team created a cohesive and functional website.
 Future projects may benefit from incorporating additional tools and refining skills in advanced web development techniques.